 217mm lens focal length.
 Should have used 218 :-)

 This 'berg drifted from the glacier at north end of Grey Lake, and "beached" here at south end.
 300mm.

 We left in our van in total darkness (and without breakfast), again set-up in the dark (some of us wore weak-beamed headlamps, which are turned off before shooting begins)

-Where animals are kept, there's work from dawn to dusk. this is pre-dusk work, followed by feeding and brushing down...
+Wherever animals are kept, there's usually work from dawn to dusk. this is pre-dusk work, followed by feeding and brushing down...
 Photo taken on iPhone as I walked to dinner.